-- A table of contents: in a long document, this helps people find the information they are particularly interested in.
+A table of contents at the start of a long document helps people to navigate to the information they are particularly interested in.

-- Click where you want to insert the table of contents – usually near the beginning of a document.
+- Click where you want to insert the table of contents.
+This is usually near the beginning of a document.

-- Click References > Table of Contents and then choose an Automatic Table from the gallery of styles.
+- Click References.
+Then click Table of Contents and then choose an Automatic Table from the gallery of styles.

 Accessible formatting prepares a document for online use.
-Learn more in Section 3: How to make accessible documents
+Learn more in the Digital section of the Toolkit where you can find guidance on How to make accessible documents.